Tips for cloud performance optimization

 Leading the charge as cloud experts

-I am a director of software engineering at Capital One leading a team tasked with helping find rightsizing and cloud optimization opportunities within our organization.
+As the Director of Software Engineering at Capital One, I lead a team tasked with identiyfing rightsizing and cloud optimization opportunities within our organization.
 We know the goal of any cloud journey is not simply about being in the cloud.
-That’s not good enough.
-It’s about using the cloud to its optimal capacities, while also galvanizing support amongst our internal users with attention paid to exemplary cloud native best practices.
+That's not good enough.
+It's about using the cloud to its optimal capacity while also galbanizing support amongst our internal users with attention paid to exemplary cloud native best practices.

 Resource challenges

 Like all other companies that have lean approaches, we have resource challenges.
-These obstacles have not set us back but instead made us more nimble, which has been particularly helpful when working at full capacity during a global pandemic.
-In fact, thanks to our preemptive work navigating into and through the cloud, the pandemic, even with all of the health risks, social challenges, and drastic changes in how almost all of us work in tech, it posed almost no problems with our work moving forward.
+These obstacles have not set us back, but instead made us more nimble, which was particularly helpful when working at full capacity during a global pandemic.
+In fact, thanks to our preemptive work navigating into and through the cloud during the pandemic, even with all of the health risks, social challenges and drastic changes in how almost all of us worked in tech, it posed almost no problems with our work moving forward.
 Despite resource challenges, we were well-prepared for something few could foresee.

 Costs and efficiencies

-Our first focus was on cloud cost optimization and efficiencies, which is a natural step once teams are dialed into resiliency, availability, and improved performance.
-My team promoted automation through releasing several tools to help implement features such as predictive scaling and optimize close to 300 instances.
+Our first focus was on cloud cost optimization and efficiencies, which is a natural step once teams are dialed into resiliency, availability and improved performance.
+My team promoted automation through releasing several tools to help implement features such as predictive scaling and optimized close to 300 instances.

 Data

 One team member, Data Analyst Igor Trubin, explains the mechanics behind data collection.
 “We found a way to collect adequate cloud usage performance data to automatically recognize the workload patterns of different cloud objects and their subsystems (clusters of servers, databases, containers, disk volumes and networks), including the cost of using them.”
-Some details of the method for doing that we shared in the following tech blog post: Optimizing your public cloud for maximum efficiency.
+Some details of this method are shared in our blog post on optimizing your public cloud for maximum efficiency.

-The work to improve performance and optimization in the cloud never ends, and these other facets mentioned - limited resources, costs and efficiencies, and data - add to the complexity of our journey.
-The iterative spirit at Capital One compels me and my team to be constantly recreating the spaces in which we find ourselves virtually.
+The work to improve cloud performance management and optimization never ends, and these other facets mentioned limited resources, costs & efficiencies and data add to the complexity of our journey.
+The iterative spirirt at Capital One compels me and my team to constantly recreate the spaces in which we find outselves virtually.
 While we know we’ve accomplished so much with cloud technologies, I don’t believe in resting on one’s laurels.
-So, we press on every day, discovering new ways to lead, innovate, and inspire in the cloud space.
+So, we press on every day, discovering new ways to lead, innovate and inspire in the cloud space.

 Shashi Chappidi, Director of Technology